kkneomis/FlaskApp_07/README.md

-# FlaskApp_06
+# FlaskApp_07
-Creating objects in a database using a form.
+Completing the cycle with show, edit, and delete for a record.